 Zantac Cancer Risk Suspected After Known Carcinogen Found By FDA

-Following an alarming discovery announced by the FDA today, the lawyers at Saiontz & Kirk, P.A., are evaluating the potential for Zantac lawsuits, since the known human carcinogen N-nitrosodimethylamine (NDMA) has been found in the widely used heartburn drug.
+Following an alarming discovery announced by the FDA, the lawyers at Saiontz & Kirk, P.A. began investigating the potential for Zantac lawsuits after the known human carcinogen N-Nitrosodimethylamine (NDMA) was detected in the widely used heartburn drug.

-Our law firm currently represents individuals nationwide who are pursuing valsartan lawsuits after developing cancer following exposure to this same chemical, which was found throughout much of the U.S. supply of that blood pressure drug last year.
+At the time, our firm also represented individuals nationwide in valsartan lawsuits involving exposure to the same chemical, which had previously contaminated large portions of the U.S. supply of that blood pressure medication.

 Zantac Cancer Warning

-This investigation was launched after the FDA issued a warning today, indicating that there is now evidence Zantac may contain cancer-causing impurities.
-The statement indicates that levels of N-nitrosodimethylamine (NDMA) were detected from laboratory tests of certain versions of the drug.
+This investigation was launched after the FDA issued a warning, indicating that there was evidence Zantac may contain cancer-causing impurities.
+The statement indicated that levels of N-nitrosodimethylamine (NDMA) were detected from laboratory tests of certain versions of the drug.

-Zantac (ranitidine) belongs to a class of older heartburn drugs, known as H2 receptor antagonists, which also includes Pepcid AC and Tagamet.
-It is used to treat gastroesophageal reflux disease (GERD), heartburn with acid indigestion and stomach ulcers.
+Zantac is part of a class of medications known as H2 receptor antagonists, which also includes Pepcid AC and Tagamet.
+It was commonly prescribed to treat gastroesophageal reflux disease (GERD), heartburn with acid indigestion, and stomach ulcers.

 Zantac Case Evaluations Provided

-As part of our evaluation of the potential for Zantac cancer lawsuits, submit information if you or a loved one were diagnosed following long-term use of the medication.
-All claims are being investigated on a contingency fee basis, which means that there are never any out-of-pocket expenses or fees unless our lawyers are able to successfully obtain a recovery in your case.
+As part of the investigation into potential Zantac cancer lawsuits, individuals who were diagnosed with cancer following long-term use of the medication were invited to submit information for review.
+All claims were evaluated on a contingency fee basis, with no out-of-pocket expenses or legal fees unless a recovery was obtained.

 23 Comments • Add Your Comments